Australia–New Zealand relations: Section 501 "character test"

 In late February 2020, Prime Minister Ardern criticised Australia's policy of deporting New Zealanders as "corrosive", saying that it was testing the relationship between the two countries.
 In response, the Australian Prime Minister Scott Morrison defended Australia's right to deport non-citizens.
 Dutton also defended the Australian Government's deportation policy, suggesting that Arden was playing to the New Zealand electoral cycle.
 In response, Ardern described Dutton's policy as regrettable and described her remarks as a defence of New Zealand's "principled position."

 In mid-February 2021, Ardern criticised the Australian Government's decision to revoke dual New Zealand–Australian national Suhayra Aden's Australian citizenship.
 Aden was an ISIS bride who had migrated from New Zealand to Australia at the age of six, acquiring Australian citizenship.
-She subsequently traveled to Syria to live in the Islamic State.
+She subsequently travelled to Syria to live in the Islamic State.
 On 15 February 2021, Aden and two of her children were detained by Turkish authorities after illegally crossing the border.
 In response, Morrison defended the decision to revoke Aden's citizenship, citing legislation stripping dual nationals of their Australian citizenship if they were engaged in terrorist activities.
 Following a phone conversation, Ardern and Morrison agreed to work together in the "spirit of the relationship" to address what the former described as "quite a complex legal situation."
 In late May 2021, Morrison defended the revocation of Aden's citizenship but indicated that Canberra was open to allowing her children to settle in Australia.
 In mid–August 2021, Aden and her children were repatriated to New Zealand.

 Non-citizens in Australia facing visa cancellation can appeal to the Australian Administrative Appeals Tribunal (AAT), which hears visa cancellation appeals.
 However, the Minister of Home Affairs has the discretionary power to set aside AAT decisions.
 In December 2019, the New Zealand media company Stuff reported that 80% of appeals to the AAT were rejected or affirmed the Australian Government's visa cancellation orders.
-In January 2021, TVNZ's 1 News reported that 25% of New Zealand nationals facing deportation under the 501 "character test" had successfully appealed against their deportations to the Administrative Appeals Tribunal.
+In January 2021, TVNZ's 1News reported that 25% of New Zealand nationals facing deportation under the 501 "character test" had successfully appealed against their deportations to the Administrative Appeals Tribunal.
 These figures included 21 in the 2019–2020 financial year and 38 in the 2020–2021 year.